arussellk/dataviscourse-pr-sbolexplorer/README.md

 SBOLExplorer is written in TypeScript.

 #### Miscellaneous Files:
 `/documents` includes the Process Book and Peer Evaluation documents.
 `/build` includes our `html` file, SVG glyphs used in our visualization, and necessary files for the website's build.
 `/src/data` includes our data files.
 The website gets tree data from a library call, but the search uses the files in `/data/searchResults` as there's no public endpoint for search data.

 #### Implementation Code:
 `/src/components` includes all implementation for the visualization's front end (search, tree, hover box, and information panel).
-`/src/services` includes code that fetches and processes tree and search result data.<br/>
+`/src/services` includes code that fetches and processes tree and search result data.
 `/src/models` includes our data model for trees/genetic parts.
 `/src/styles` includes our css file.
 `/src/main.ts` is the file where all other functions are called and all data is passed through its code.

 ## Start From Source